-- The School Board is supportive of efforts to meet student needs. - Staff members are flexible in supporting colleagues and students. - A Core Collaborative consultant provided PD in unpacking the standards and will provide follow-up training - Teachers have access to the Marzano Proficiency Scales. - PD by Sporleder is scheduled to take place in October 2019. - Twice-monthly PD with the Idaho Coaching Network is scheduled. - Teachers use the Idaho Coaching Network unit lesson plan template to map courses.
-Administration collects unit plans on a consistent basis. - Teachers intentionally plan for engaging activities. - The EWS and Student Data Tracker provide staff with up-to-date information on student progress. - The RACE writing strategy is implemented throughout all classes.
-Students answer constructed response questions by Restating the question, Answering the question, Citing the source, and Explaining their thoughts. - The Academic Counselor supports students in creating four-year plans.
-Students monitor their progress through weekly grade checks and trimester transcript checks in homeroom class. - Additional support for creating four-year plans and progress monitoring is provided through the Coeur d'Alene Tribe DOE - The state-required Senior Project is revised to better meet student needs.
+- Math curriculum was purchased for the 2018-2019 school year. - ELA curriculum was purchased for the 2019-2020 school year. - A reading specialist works with students in 7th and 8th grades. - The math teacher participated in Synchronous Online Professional Development for Middle School Math Teachers. - A consultant from Core Collaborative provided PD in unpacking the standards and will provide follow-up training. - Teachers have access to the Marzano Proficiency Scales.

+- PD by Sporleder is scheduled to take place in October 2019. - Twice-monthly PD is scheduled with the Idaho Coaching Network. - The School Board is supportive of our efforts to meet student needs. - Staff members are flexible in supporting colleagues and students. - NYCP assists students during school and after school. - Teachers use the Idaho Coaching Network unit lesson plan template to map courses.
+Administration collects these unit plans on a consistent basis. - Teachers intentionally plan for engaging activities. - The EWS and Student Data Tracker provide staff with up-to-date information on student progress. - The RACE writing strategy is implemented throughout all classes.
+Students answer constructed response questions by Restating the question, Answering the question, Citing the source, and Explaining their thoughts. - Homeroom assists students to be ready for student led conferences.

-- High student absenteeism negatively impacts learning, student success, and the ability to remain with the cohort. - Students enter high school with significant deficits in reading and vocabulary.
-Students require a great deal of scaffolding and support to access content information in textbooks and curricular materials. - Graduation numbers are below state averages.
+- High student absenteeism negatively impacts learning and student success. - Students' reading levels are significantly low when they enter junior high.
+Students require a great deal of scaffolding and support to access content information in textbooks and curricular materials.

-- Consider a three-tiered intervention system to address student absenteeism. - Build Interventions into the schedule to close achievement gaps in literacy and mathematics. - Continue collaboration with the Regional Math Coach and the Regional ELA Coach. - Coach staff to make use of ISAT interim assessments. - Continue to support students' social/emotional well-being in homeroom and through other methods to promote active engagement in classroom learning opportunities. - Document research-based instructional strategies implemented in all classroom settings. - Plan for cross-curricular literacy strategies to increase students' access to content-specific information. - Research evidence-based strategies for students affected by trauma.
+- Consider a three-tiered intervention system to address student absenteeism. - Build Interventions into the schedule to close achievement gaps in mathematics. - Continue collaboration with the Regional Math Coach and the Regional ELA Coach. - Assist staff to make use of ISAT interim assessments. - Continue to support students' social and emotional well-being during homeroom so they can actively engage in classroom learning opportunities. - Document research-based instructional strategies implemented in all classroom settings. - Plan for cross-curricular literacy strategies to increase students' access to content-specific information. - Research evidence-based strategies for students affected by trauma. - Consider accessing Tribal community professionals to be guest speakers in classrooms.